Georgia Tech Glee Club: The Modern Glee Club

 Each semester, the group performs dozens of times for a wide range of venues, such as Georgia Tech commencement ceremonies, sporting events, college recruitment programs, corporate dinners, church services, alumni receptions, and many more.
 The Glee Club also sings its own creatively arranged Christmas carols every winter in the Atlanta International Airport, and it will sing songs flashmob-style in the school library and Student Center during the week prior to final exams known as Dead Week.

 The Glee Club is well known for its unpredictability during performances that blend rich a Capella music with irreverent humor.
 Its music spans many genres, including classic rock, funk, jazz, classical, folk, reggae, and collegiate.
 It is also identified by its unique uniform consisting of blue jeans, a white dress shirt, and a gold tie featuring Georgia Tech's mascot Buzz.
-The Glee Club currently has approximately 40 members as of Fall 2022, and there is no audition required to join.
+This uniform is known among Glee Club members as jeans mode, with other performance attire modes such as t-shirt mode and slacks mode.
+The Glee Club currently has approximately 20 members as of Fall 2025, and there is no audition required to join.
 Its success is largely due to the group of dedicated student officers that organize most of the Glee Club's operations and finances.